Courtesy of St. Lucia

 Photo by Shutterstock

-With economies heavily dependent on tourism, places like the U.S. Virgin Islands, St. Lucia, and Aruba are eager to welcome back travelers.
+With low coronavirus numbers and economies heavily dependent on tourism, places like St. Lucia and Aruba are eager to welcome back travelers.
 Here’s how they plan on doing that safely.

 Article continues below advertisement

 This is a developing story.
 For the latest information on traveling during the coronavirus outbreak, visit the websites of the Centers for Disease Control and Prevention and the World Health Organization.

 Having contained the coronavirus so far, many Caribbean island nations are reopening their borders to international travelers this summer.
 With relatively low coronavirus numbers and highly tourism-dependent economies, Antigua and St. Lucia started to welcome back international tourists for nonessential travel as early as June 1.
 However, as COVID-19 numbers in the United States continue to increase, Puerto Rico, the U.S. Virgin Islands, and the Bahamas have rolled back reopening plans to travelers from the U.S. (If you’re wondering about the Atlantic island of Bermuda, it reopened to all international travelers on July 1.)